All Episodes

 We want to make sure that whoever immigrates actually assimilates into the American culture.

-We don't want a Balkanized country.
+We don't want a balkanized country.

-And what I believe unites the people of this nation, regardless of race or religion or region or party, young old richer poor.
+And what I believe unites the people of this nation, regardless of race or religion or region or party, young, old, rich or poor, you're trying to divide everybody on that basis.

 He's got women versus men, blacks versus whites, rich versus poor, religious versus agnostics.